-3. Structural and non-structural countermeasures
+3. Structural and Non-structural countermeasures

-• Strengths
+Strengths

-- The Government has placed a high priority on water infrastructure construction for a very long time.
-As a result a wide range of infrastructure systems have been built throughout the Basin. - Multi-purposes projects have been built with multi-sector and stakeholder involvement. - Irrigation systems have been built throughout the Basin to meet the basic water demand.
-The irrigation system is being strengthened and modernized to increase supply capacity and system efficiency. - Other sectors such as hydropower and urban and rural domestic and industrial water supply.
+- The Government has placed a high priority on water infrastructure construction for a very long time. - Multi-purposes projects have been built with multi-sector and stakeholder involvement. - Irrigation systems have been built throughout the Basin to meet the basic water demand: Strengthened and modernized irrigation system. - Other sectors such as hydropower and urban and rural domestic and industrial water supply...

-• Weakness
+Weakness